ethanfrog/daily-planner/README.md

-# <Coding Boot Camp Quiz>
+# <Daily Work Day Planner>

 ## Description

-This project is a timed quiz intended for coding boot camp students.
-After the quiz has been taken, the student can choose to upload their score.
+This project is a work day planner for employees working a 9am-5pm shift.
+It allows them to write their goals for specific times that persist upon a page revisit.

 ## Installation